sopra-fs23-group-21/sopra-fs23-group-21-server/Contribution.md

 Xiong Li

 Zhi Wang
-- Implement functions to record the cards last played.#34
+- Implement functions for the current user to skip #36

 Weimin Yang
  - short description of my work: